BibianaC/CV/README.md

 Adapt successfully to changing situations and environments.

 - I have lived in three different countries: Spain, Belgium and UK.
-- I have worked in very different environtments and with people of different cultures.
+- I have worked in a variety of culturally diverse environments.

 ### Multilingual